top of page

 The noun 'antipathy' has its origins in Greek and Latin, reflecting the profound nature of aversion or hostility.
 It comes from the Greek word 'antipatheia,' which combines 'anti' (meaning 'against') and 'pathos' (meaning 'feeling' or 'suffering').
 This combination conveys the idea of being against or opposed to a particular feeling or sentiment.
 The term was later adopted into Latin as 'antipathia,' preserving its original meaning.
 Over time, 'antipathy' came to represent a deep-seated and enduring aversion or hostility towards someone or something, emphasizing the intensity and persistence of this negative feeling.
 Thus, the etymology of 'antipathy' underscores the profound and long-lasting nature of the aversion it describes.

-Quiz: Find the meaning of the noun antipathy:
+Find the correct meaning of the noun antipathy:

 Try Again!